bbbutterwell/books/_notes/_notes.md

 How did Maeve wake up Bee (chapter 3)?
 How was she different before?

-Normand and Claudette already have a daughter, who is Maeve's.... second cousin?
-Claudette isn't pregnant again, or is she?

 Did Ani and Normand grow up on Sisters Island?